turingschool/curriculum-site/module2/lessons/js_array_prototype_methods.md

 * Be able to describe prototype methods, mutators and accessors
 * Practice using MDN documentation
-* Practice using array prototype methods for data manipulaton and problem solving
+* Practice using array prototype methods for data manipulation and problem solving
 * Understand the use-cases for different prototype methods

 ## Vocabulary